Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

 All models contain a full set of controls ($\mathbb{X}$), which comprise firm-, sector-, year- and sector-year-fixed effects ($\alpha_i$ and $\delta_t$), a non-zombie indicator, $NZ_{i,t-1} \in \{0;1\}$, and a model-specific set of firm characteristics, which we describe in more detail in each of the corresponding subsections below.

-Our main variable of interest is zombie-credit in the form of (i) $BC^Z_{s,t-1}$, which is the share of new bank-intermediated credit to industry $s$ that has been granted to non-viable firms in year $t$, and (ii) $BN^Z_{s,t-1}$, which is the share of new bonds and notes issued by zombie firms in industry $s$ in year $t$.
-These variables are interacted with an indicator for non-zombies ($NZ_{i,t-1}$) to directly assess the differential effect of zombie-lending on non-zombies' performance.
-In Equations \eqref{equ:NZperformance_Prod_Zlending} and \eqref{equ:NZperformance_CapitalGrowth_Zlending}, these zombie-credit variables enter with a one period lag, whereas \eqref{equ:NZperformance_Employment_Zlending} incorporates the lagged growth-rate of $BC^Z_{s,t-1}$ and $BN^Z_{s,t-1}$ respectively.
+Our main variable of interest is zombie-credit in the form of (i) $BC^Z_{s,t}$, which is the share of new bank-intermediated credit to industry $s$ that has been granted to non-viable firms in year $t$, and (ii) $BN^Z_{s,t}$, which is the share of new bonds and notes issued by zombie firms in industry $s$ in year $t$.
+These zombie-credit variables enter with a one period lag, in order to alleviate any endogeneity biases and to better motivate any causal relationships.
+Aggregating these lending variables to industry-shares is motivated by specifications found in the literature, which assess the effects zombification at the industry-level on the performance of healthy companies \citep{CaballeroHoshiKashyap2008,McGowanAndrewsMillot2018,schivardi2020identifying}.
+Furthermore, recent studies analyse the rise of specialized lenders, which grant credit to only a selected set of industries \citep{DiPattison2021}.
+Though this phenomenon is observed among small businesses, it aligns well with the specifications in upcoming sections.
+In order to directly assess the differential effect of zombie-lending on non-zombies' performance, the industry-shares of zombie-credit are interacted with an indicator for non-zombies ($NZ_{i,t-1}$).
+The results in Table \ref{tab:Model00_Z_v3} can be summarized fairly quickly: none of the models could establish a statistically significant relationship between zombie-lending and the performance of non-zombies -- neither for contracts with a maturity of up to four quarters upon origination, nor for longer-term debt.
+Overall, the results are grist to the mill of those questioning whether the observed adverse effects of zombification in Europe \citep{AndrewsEtAl2016,McGowanAndrews2018,schivardi2017credit,AcharyaEtAl2019} also hold in the case of the United States.
+Nevertheless, it might be worth digging a bit deeper.